muasiq/grit/exampleSite/content/english/contact/_index.md

 ---
-title: "Contact Us"
+title: Contact Us
-subtitle: ""
+subtitle: ''
-# meta description
-description: "This is meta description"
+description: This is meta description
-draft: false

 ---
 ### Why you should contact us!

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Velit recusandae voluptates doloremque veniam temporibus porro culpa ipsa, nisi soluta minima saepe laboriosam debitis nesciunt.
+If you need any type of Energy solution,  Write away!

+We are eager to give you the best solution.

-* **Phone: +88 125 256 452**
+* **Phone: +880-1881997646**
-* **Mail: info@bigspring.com**
+* **Mail: contact@grit0.com**
-* **Address: 360 Main rd, Rio, Brazil**
+* **Address:  6 Kemal Ataturk Avenue, Banani, Dhaka-1213, Bangladesh**